mattshirvan/RL-Bug2/README.md

     begin
         while the path ST to the goal is not obstructed, do begin
-                update the reward function based on the current state and action taken, including a penalty for any distance from the line ST select the best action to take based on the transition probabilities of the rewards move towards the goal along the path ST,
+                update the value function based on the current state and action taken, including a penalty for any distance from the line ST select the best action to take based on the transition probabilities of the rewards move towards the goal along the path ST,